Galusha A. Grow: Loss of congressional seat and interim

 Grow, a supporter of the Radical Republicans, was defeated in his re-election bid in 1862, becoming the second sitting House Speaker in a row to lose his seat.

 Grow was a delegate to the Republican National Convention in 1864 and 1868.

 He moved to Houston, Texas in 1871, and that year became president of what became known as the International - Great Northern Railroad, a position he held until 1875.
 He then returned to Pennsylvania and the practice of law from 1875 to 1894.

 Return to Congress

 Grow returned to the United States Congress as a member at-large from Pennsylvania from 1894 to 1903; was the chairman of the committee on education in the 56th Congress.

 Death and legacy

-Grow resided in Glenwood, Pennsylvania, from 1903 until his death at age 84.
+Grow resided in Glenwood, Pennsylvania, from 1903 until his death there on March 31, 1907.
 A biography of Galusha Grow, Galusha A. Grow: Father of the Homestead Law, was written by James T. Du Bois and Gertrude S. Mathews and published by Houghton Mifflin in 1917.

 A monument to Grow was erected in 1915 at the Susquehanna County Courthouse Complex in Montrose, Pennsylvania.